-One Year General Sonography Program CAAHEP ACCREDITED 12 Months, 1982 total contact hours
+One Year General Sonography Program 12 Months, 1982 total contact hours

-The Institute of Ultrasound Diagnostic's One Year General Sonography Program is an ADVANCED, ACCELERATED one year general diagnostic medical sonography program that includes abdomen and OB/GYN applications as well as the Sonography Physics and Instrumentation.
+The Institute of Ultrasound Diagnostic's One Year General Sonography Program is an ADVANCED, ACCELERATED one year general diagnostic medical sonography program that includes abdominal sonography-extended and obstetrics and gynecology sonography concentrations applications as well as the Sonography Physics and Instrumentation.
 It is unlike most sonography programs offered in a college of university setting.
 Our program is one of the few sonography programs that offers a distance education option.
 It is an accelerated, fulltime, day program which requires self-motivation and good time management skills.
 For those requiring additional time considerations in order to process information or desire a slower paced environment, this program may not be for you.
 Our program covers, in 12 months (prerequisite classes not included), what most schools cover in 18-24 months.
 Once you begin the sonography program, you can expect fast paced information delivery and clinical instruction.

-Our One Year Program provides an extensive education in abdominal and OB/GYN sonography (1982 Clock Hours).
+Our One Year Program provides an extensive education in abdominal sonographyextended and obstetrics and gynecology sonography concentrations.
+(1982 Clock Hours).
 Graduates will be well versed in current techniques and at ease with several commercially available ultrasound systems.
 Other specialties emphasized in the One Year Program include transvaginal sonography, and high risk obstetrics.
 Clinical rotations in hospital departments of varying sizes, outpatient clinics and mobile units prepare the student to function in a variety of work situations.
 CME certificates and a One Year certificate will be awarded upon completion.
 This program can be attended as a LOCAL or as a DISTANCE student.
 (See page 8 for more details)